Unidata/gempak/README.md

 ## Documentation

-Documenation for GEMPAK version 7.5.1 (released in 2019) is provided from [Unidata](https://docs.unidata.ucar.edu/software/gempak/) _AS IS_ as a convenience for the community: <https://docs.unidata.ucar.edu/software/gempak/>
+Documentation for GEMPAK version 7.5.1 (released in 2019) is provided from [Unidata](https://docs.unidata.ucar.edu/software/gempak/) _AS IS_ as a convenience for the community: <https://docs.unidata.ucar.edu/software/gempak/>